What is HGH?

-Bearing in mind that many people use HGH for purposes that aren’t on the above-mentioned list and that celebrities use it to look and stay youthful, FDA aims to enforce stricter rules that would put a stop to improper use of the hormone.
+Bearing in mind that many people use HGH for purposes that aren’t on the above-mentioned list and that celebrities use it to look and stay youthful, the FDA aims to enforce stricter rules that would put a stop to improper use of the hormone.
 Without an approved application, HGH products cannot be marketed in the US.
 They also explained that while some manufacturers may claim their HGH product is a dietary supplement that’s not the case.
-In fact, HGH is excluded from the definition of the dietary supplement.
+In fact, HGH is excluded from the definition of the dietary supplement act.

 Unless you are diagnosed with a disease whose treatment could benefit from HGH then you don’t really need it.
-In fact, your doctor will probably refuse to prescribe HGH for some random purpose despite the fact it may enhance muscular strength or promote weight loss.
+In fact, your doctor will probably refuse to prescribe HGH for some random purpose despite the fact that it may enhance muscular strength or promote weight loss.